Brigham City’s Sunrise High School opens as a multi-use learning center

 To reduce confusion, they changed the name to Sunrise High School.
 The school colors are blue and green.
 The mascot is the Phoenix.

-“Just as the Phoenix rises out of the ashes just as many of our students rise above adversity to gain a fresh start and obtain their high school diploma,” said the schools internet introduction page.
+“The Phoenix rises out of the ashes just as many of our students rise above adversity to gain a fresh start and obtain their high school diploma,” said the school’s internet introduction page.

-“It great to be in our new building we are excited to be here we made some changes in our philosophies so our graduation rate is growing.”
-Jackman said.
-“We are doing an outreach program with Procter and Gamble, Autoliv and other business is our area and we are also partnering with Division of Work Force Services to help our students.”
+“It’s great to be in our new building.
+We are excited to be here.
+We made some changes in our philosophies so our graduation rate is growing,” Jackman said.
+“We are doing an outreach program with Procter and Gamble, Autoliv and other businesses in our area and we are also partnering with Division of Workforce Services to help our students.”

-The school also offer online high school class and adult education classes for the entire district.
+The school also offers online high school classes and adult education classes for the entire district.

-“We have a full staff of 23 people some of them come in during the day and some come in the evenings, some coordinates the districts independent education and the school provides education to the Box Elder County Jail,” he said.
+“We have a full staff of 23 people.
+Some of them come in during the day and some come in the evenings, some coordinate the districts independent education and the school provides education to the Box Elder County Jail,” he said.
 “We are also in the process of getting authorization to be a GED testing facility.”

 Golden Spike was picked from over 140 name suggestions submitted by the public to a committee assembled to choose a name.

-The school board approved a $27 million price tag for the new school with an extra $500 for solar panels and the info structure to harness the power.
+The school board approved a $27 million price tag for the new school with an extra $500 for solar panels and the infrastructure to harness the power.
 There are also plans to tap into geothermal wells to heat the school.